 You'll need to apply for both degree programmes separately.
-You need University Entrance for both degrees and will need to submit a portfolio of artwork for the Bachelor of Visual Arts.
+You need University Entrance for both degrees and will need to submit a portfolio of artwork for the Bachelor of Visual Arts (unless you qualify for preferential entry - see page 26).